-To have the KE Manager email reports from the SMTP server to you, do the following:
+To have the KVM over IP Matrix Manager email reports from the SMTP server to you, do the following:

 1. Enable the Enable report from the following SMTP Server, select the Log Level (Information, Warning, or Error), and key in the SMTP Server IP address and SMTP Port.